24steps-ios/Ahavat-Yeshua/README.md

 ## Requirements

-- Xcode 15.0 or later
+- Xcode 16.0 or later
-- iOS 16.0 or later
+- iOS 18.0 or later
-- Swift 5.9 or later
+- Swift 6.0 or later

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License